meyer-nils/paraview_map_lines/README.md

 # Paraview Map Lines
 This repository offers a filter to evaluate results from direct simulation techniques [1, 2, 3, 4] on a volume mesh.
 The result is a solid volume mesh that contains the cell data attributes 'Orientation Tensor (2nd Order)' and 'Volume Fraction'.

 Essentially, the filter takes a mesh consisting of one-dimensional line elements (source) and a second mesh consisting of solid elements (target) as input.
 It evaluates the length and direction of the lines in each solid cell considering also partial overlaps.
-The data is then used to compute effective properties in the cell based on the line based microstructure.
+The data is then used to compute effective properties in the cell from the line-based microstructure.

 ![result](doc/result.png)

-# Requirements and installation
+### Requirements and installation
 The plugin requires Paraview 5.8 or higher.
 Load the plugin to Paraview via `Tools` -> `Manage Plugins...` -> `Load New`.

-# Usage
+### Usage
 Load a VTK file with line elements and a VTK file with cells to paraview.
 Execute `Filters` -> `Map Lines` to select source lines and target cells.

 ![selection](doc/selection.png)